Banswara: Anand Sagar Lake

 This artificial lake has been constructed by Lanchi Bai, the Rani of Maharval Jagami.
 It is also known as Bai Talab.
 Anand Sagar lake is located on the eastern part of Banswara.
 It is enclosed by the holy trees named "Kalpa Vriksha".
 Nearby lies the chattris or cenotaphs of the rulers of the state.

 Arthuna

 Arthuna, as well as its surrounding areas, have clusters of ruined Hindu and Jain temples belonging to the 11th, 12th and the 15th centuries.
 Among the ruins is a carved conjugated statue of Shiva, Parvati and Ganesh.
 Lankiya village around Arthuna has Shaivite temples called Nilkanth Mahadev Temples.
 The temple is an old stone temple having intricate carvings and sculpted figures of women embedded in the outer walls.
 The bull Nandi (Lord Shiva's faithful vehicle) stands guard at the entrance in the temple porch.

-Chacha Kota

-Chacha Kota, a place just 14 km away from the main city of Banswara, in the backwater of Mahi Dam is a perfect tourist destination for small getaways, with its lush scenery and sea beach like sight combined with waterfall views, a rarity in Rajasthan is a major tourist spot for the weekend getaways.

 Dailab Lake

-This place is situated on Pratapgarh Road, civil lines.
+Dailab Lake is situated on Pratapgarh Road, civil lines.
 A "Harihar Maruti Dham" temple is situated near this lake.
 A popular place for devotees of Lord Hanuman during the day of Hanuman Jayanti.

 In recent years water hyacinth has invaded whole lake which disappoints its visitors.
-Many steps haven been taken to remove this weed but all have resulted in failure.
+Many steps have been taken to remove this weed but all have resulted in failure.